aptos-labs/aptos-core/developer-docs-site/docs/community/site-updates.md

 3. For local edits, use the [local doc build instructions](https://github.com/aptos-labs/aptos-core/blob/main/developer-docs-site/README.md) to see your updates at: [http://localhost:3000](http://localhost:3000)
 4. After creating the pull request, use the *Deploy Preview* in Netlify to see your updates made in web browser or via local editor by replacing the *prnumber* with your own in:
 [https://deploy-preview-prnumber--aptos-developer-docs.netlify.app/](https://deploy-preview-prnumber--aptos-developer-docs.netlify.app/)
-5. Have at least two verified reviewers from Aptos Labs review and test your changes.
+5. Have at least two verified reviewers review and test your changes.
 6. Make direct commits during review.
 7. Request review from the Docs team (currently, clay-aptos in GitHub).
 8. Use the *Assignee* field in the PR to identify the review the change is blocking upon.
 9. Receive and address *all feedback*.
-10. Get approval from at least two verified reviewers from Aptos Labs.
+10. Get approval from at least two verified reviewers.
 11. Merge in the change.
 12. Announce the update in [See What’s New.](https://aptos.dev/whats-new-in-docs)
 13. Monitor builds at: [https://app.netlify.com/sites/aptos-developer-docs/overview](https://app.netlify.com/sites/aptos-developer-docs/overview)